cfredric/cfredric.github.io/_posts/2017-12-27-Callbacks.md

 title: The Nature of Callbacks
 ---

+I want to take you down the journey I went down, when I initially learned about JavaScript `Promise`s for work.
+I happened to be teaching myself Haskell at the time, for fun, and I was determined to not be intimidated by these infamous "monad" things.
+Without further ado...

 # The Problem: callbacks are terrible

 As in any language, some things are just slow - like writing to a file, or